 The first semester of this two semester course begins with a review of concepts covered in the second semester of the Continuing Algebra/Introduction to Geometry course.
 Following this review, students will be introduced to ratio and proportions, similar polygons, properties of right triangles, circles, area of plane figures, and areas and volumes of solids.
 The second semester of this course resumes the study of Algebra, beginning with a review and enrichment of algebraic concepts covered in the Continuing Algebra/Introduction to Geometry course, including: linear equations, systems of linear equations and inequalities, and quadratic equations.
 The remainder of the semester will focus on: linear programming, solving systems of linear equations in three variables, quadratic equations and parabolas, and relations and functions.
-If time allows, matrices and determinants will be introduced.
+This course will be discontinued in 2023-2024.

-CONTINUING ALGEBRA I I/ PRE-CALCULUS
+CONTINUING ALGEBRA II/ PRE-CALCULUS

 This course is the third course in the Continuing sequence.
 It begins with a review of topics covered in the Introduction to Algebra II portion of the previous course, including quadratic equations, relations, and functions.
 Following the review, students explore powers, roots, and radicals, exponential and logarithmic functions, polynomials and polynomial functions, rational functions, conic sections, sequences and series.
 Students will conclude the year with a study of trigonometry including right triangle trigonometry, inverse trig functions, Law of Sines and Cosines, graphing and identities.
+This course will be discontinued in 2024-2025.